truchas/truchas/doc/reference-manual/SOLID_MECHANICS_Namelist/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The relaxation parameter for the stress part of the diagonal scaling preconditioner.
-Legacy solid mechanics used a value of 16 / 9.
+For reference, the original solid mechanics solver used a value of 16 / 9.

 :Type: real
 :Default: 1.0